 Poor data quality is costing organizations an average of 14 million $ / year (Gartner).
-As Enterprise Architects are often more involved with keeping data up-to-date than with creating value, we designed the Survey Add-On as one more tool in the EA repertoire.
-It allows you to collect information from responsible persons without the hassle of sending out individual mails.
+As Enterprise Architects are often more involved with keeping data up-to-date than with creating value, we designed Surveys as one more tool in the EA repertoire.
+It allows you to collect information from responsible people without the hassle of sending out individual emails.

 You can send Surveys to